 Salary Obligations Under Employment Contract

-For the work performed by the employee there is of course the obligation for them to receive financial remuneration in the form of a wage or salary.
-The amount paid will of course vary depending on the nature of the work, the seniority of the position and a variety of other factors, but it has to be above the national minimum wage.
-It should be noted, when working in Germany, that a significant amount of the wage is required for taxes and health insurance among other requirements.
-Bare this in mind, as the amount received in the bank account will be significantly differently to what is signed up for in the employment contract!
+For the work performed by the employee, there is, of course, the obligation for them to receive financial remuneration in the form of a wage or salary.
+The amount paid will vary depending on the nature of the work, the seniority of the position and a variety of other factors.
+Still, it has to be above the national minimum wage.
+When working in Germany, it should be noted that a significant amount of the salary is required for taxes and health insurance, among other requirements.

-A further clause within the contract can outline the bonuses that an employee can receive whilst working as well as the overtime rate.
+A further clause within the contract can outline the bonuses an employee can receive whilst working and the overtime rate.
 Other aspects of this obligation to be aware of include:

 - The need for the employer to pay on time.
 This requirement is there even if the employer is ill.

 - The employer is responsible for ensuring that the necessary deductions are being paid correctly.